pieter-degroote/UltimateKEYS-testing/README.md

 With this modification, the symbols !, @, #, $, %, ^, &, \*, (, ) are directly accessible and the numbers via Shift.
 See the folder **`sw-variant`** for further details.

-## AutoHotkey - Caps Lock modifications

-These modifications feature a second AltGr (Right Alt) or Backspace key via Caps Lock.
-The classic Caps Lock behavior can be triggered (or toggled) by pressing both Shift keys together.
-See the folder **`ahk-capslock-mods`** for instructions.

 ## Important - Security Warning